Richard Musgrave (economist): Career in economics

 Martin Feldstein is quoted in the New York Times obituary (Jan 20, 2007) "Richard Musgrave transformed economics in the 1950s and 1960s from a descriptive and institutional subject to one that used the tools of Microeconomics and Keynesian Macroeconomics to understand the effect of taxes."
 Musgrave published his seminal paper, "Voluntary Exchange Theory of Public Economy" in the Quarterly Journal of Economics in 1939.
 Paul Samuelson would later convert this from a positive theory to a normative theory.

 It is from the 1939 paper "Voluntary Exchange Theory of Public Economy" that 'The Musgrave Three-Function Framework' originates.
 This framework is the suggestion that government activity should be separated into three functions or "branches," macroeconomic stabilization, income redistribution and resource allocation.

 The stabilization branch is to assure the achievement of high employment and price stability, the distribution branch is to achieve an equitable distribution of income, and the allocation branch is to see that resources are used efficiently.

 This conceptual division of the responsibilities of government allows us to narrow the scope of inquiry into tax assignment, by indicating which of the three functions are most appropriately assigned to various levels of government.
 The remainder of this section focuses on the implications of the three-branch framework for the assignment of revenue sources among levels of government, especially the assignment between the central government and second-tier governments.

 In his paper, "A Multiple Theory of Budget Determination," published in FinanzArchiv 1957, Musgrave introduced the economic concept of merit good (and later, de-merit good).
 The concept has been extensively discussed elsewhere and been quite controversial in economic theory.

 His background in the German, Austrian, Italian and Swedish schools of political economy plus the uniquely German contribution of Finanzwissenschaft, or fiscal sociology, gave him a unique position to make a contribution to postwar government finance theory.

 Accolades

 Musgrave was elected a Fellow in American Academy of Arts and Sciences, honorary member of the National Tax Association, and honorary President of the Institute of Public Finance (1978).
 Awarded the Frank E Seidman award in Political Economy (1981), honorary doctorates from Alleghany college, University of Heidelberg, University of Milan, University of Michigan, and the University of Munich, he was a professor emeritus at Harvard until his death, and an adjunct Professor at the University of California at Santa Cruz.

 Musgrave was designated a Distinguished Fellow by the American Economic Association in 1978, along with William S. Vickrey.
 An accompanying statement referred to him as "the undisputed father of modern Industrial Organization Economics."

-The International Institute of Public Finance created an award in 2003 to commemorate the work conducted by Richard and his wife.
+The International Institute of Public Finance created an award in 2003 to commemorate the work conducted by Richard and his Peggy Brewer Musgrave.

+He was awarded the Daniel M. Holland Medal by the National Tax Association in 1994.
+In 1999, the NTA named the NTJ Richard Musgrave Prize in his honor.